sav-che/TL-2/Authors/Colebrook (Colebrooke), Henry Thomas {std. Colebr.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 264](https://www.biodiversitylibrary.org/item/103860#page/274/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 264](https://www.biodiversitylibrary.org/page/33265941) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Colebrooke, Henry Thomas {std.
 Colebr.}|first entry]] for this author

 ### Author

 \* Colebrook \[Colebrooke\], Henry Thomas (1765-1837), British colonial magistrate, Sanskrit scholar and amateur botanist, born at London, in India 1783-1815, chief judge in Bengal, president of the Asiatic Society of Bengal, stood in cooperation with W. Roxburgh, W.J.
 Hooker and A.B.
-Lambert, died in London. (*Colebr.*).
+Lambert, died in London.
+**Abbreviated name**: *Colebr.*

 #### Herbarium and types